 7.e.
 Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? Х ussion: Sewer service will be available from would be no impact. the Emerald Lake Hills Sev ver District.
 Th nerefore, Sour ce: Project Description 7.f.
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х Discussion: While there are patches of serpentine soils present on-site, and this soil type provides a unique habitat for rare species of plants, no rare species were found on the site.
-This community would be protected under the General Plan if rare species were found; however, as the site is very small, is fragmented from other serpentine grasslands and supports no unique plant species, the removal of this patch through the proposed project is considered to have a less than significant impact.
-Sour ce: MIG General Biological Resources Asse essment, Octo ber 2018
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х a unio would small ussion: While there are patches of serpenting que habitat for rare species of plants, no rare d be protected under the General Plan if rare , is fragmented from other serpentine grassla val of this patch through the proposed project ct. species were species were ands and supp found on the found; howev site.
+This con er, as the site e plant species nmunity is very s, the Sour Source: MIG General Biological Resources Assessment, October 2018